iobroker-community-adapters/ioBroker.plex/README.md

 - (ticaki) Added: New states with player data.
 - (ticaki) Added: Refresh of player can be activate by set _Controls.timeline.refreshDetails to true

-- todo:
-- sort ALOT more states :)
-- Add: admin configuration for refresh of metadata and clientdata

 ### 1.0.5 (2023-08-31)
 - (ticaki) Fixed: Control did not work with Plexamp.
 - (ticaki) some minor improvements.